henkjannl/RoomThermostat/README.md

   <img src="02 User interface\Telegram main menu.png" alt="telegram main menu" width="800"/>
 </p>

 The temperature in the room or settings of the thermostat can change over time.
 The display in Telegram is not automatically updated.
-The :stethoscope: ```:stethoscope: Status``` button can be used to update the status.
+The ```Status``` button can be used to update the status.

 The settings menu has the following options: